carpentries/lesson-development-training/episodes/18-preparing.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 Figures and other visual aids are great tools to help participants understand the content being presented and make associations between pieces of information.
-If you are planning on using these in your lesson or teaching session - remember to enhance them with the [alternative text (alt)](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) describing the figure for individuals using screen readers or by placing explanatory text adjacent to relevant part of visualisation.
+If you are planning on using these in your teaching session/pilot - remember to enhance them with the [alternative text (alt)](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) describing the figure for individuals using screen readers or by placing explanatory text adjacent to relevant part of visualisation.

-If your lesson requires participants to use any software or tools - it is worthwhile investing time now into creating clear setup and installation instructions for participants to follow and circulating them ahead of the workshop.
-This will give you more time at the pilot for teaching the lesson as troubleshooting installation problems on the spot is often time-consuming and stressful.
+If your lesson requires participants to use any software, tools or data - it is worthwhile investing time now into creating clear download, installation and setup instructions for participants to follow and circulating them ahead of the workshop.
+This will give you more time at the pilot for teaching the lesson as troubleshooting setup problems on the spot can be time-consuming and stressful.
 Each Carpentries lesson has a dedicated place for setup instructions within The Carpentries Workbench located in the file `learners/setup.md` off the lesson project root.
-You may also want to include directions to download any data needed in the setup.

 ::::::::::::::::::::::::::::::::::::::  challenge

 ## Exercise: Add Setup Instructions (10 minutes)

-Add Setup Instructions (in the `learners/setup.md` file) with a list of software/tools needed by participants to follow your lesson and links on how to install them.
+Add Setup Instructions (in the `learners/setup.md` file) with a list of software/tools/data needed by participants to follow your lesson and links on how to obtain and install them.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Another standard piece of The Carpentries Workbench are *Instructor Notes* pages - intended to help you and other instructors deliver your lesson by providing useful tips for how to best run a workshop or explain "sticky" points in the lesson.
+Another standard piece of The Carpentries Workbench are the *Instructor Notes* pages - intended to help you and other instructors deliver your lesson by providing useful tips for how to best run a workshop or explain "sticky" points in the lesson.
 Instructor Notes for your lesson are located in the `instructors/instructor-notes.md` file off your lesson project root where you may consider adding the following information:

 - rationale, strengths and/or weaknesses of the lesson design
 - what has been tried before and what worked/did not work